• Skip to primary navigation

 Stock or broth?

-Chopped veggies on baking sheet1
+Chopped veggies on baking sheet

-uncooked lentils with veggies3
+uncooked lentils with veggies

-minestrone ingredients in pot4
+minestrone ingredients in pot

 1. Gather and measure ingredients.
 Peel carrots.
 Chop carrots, celery, and onions.